Expert Hot Tub Filters Guide - Everything You Need To Know

 • Replacement frequency: low ( every three years).

-Cons of D.A. filters:
+Cons of D.E. filters:

 • Price: they are the most expensive type.